-One of the most practical ways we can all begin conserving energy and doing our part to preserve the environment is by upgrading to energy-efficient light bulbs.
-With all the new lighting options currently available, it's important to understand which characteristics should be considered when purchasing CFL and LED bulbs for the home.
+One of the most practical ways we can all begin conserving energy and doing our part to preserve the environment is by upgrading to energy-efficient light bulb types.
+With all the new lighting options currently available, it's important to understand which characteristics should be considered when purchasing CFL and LED light bulbs for the home.
 Below is a room-by-room breakdown of the recommended lighting for each unique space in a typical house.

-The major elements to consider are: fixture type (eye level, recessed, chandelier, etc.), light bulb shape (A-shape, PAR, Spiral, etc.), and color temperature (soft or warm white, cool or bright white, and daylight – measured in Kelvin degrees – the higher the number, the more closely it resembles daylight, or 6500K).
+The major elements to consider are: fixture type (eye level, recessed, chandelier, etc.), light bulb shape (A-shape, PAR, Spiral, etc.), and the right color temperature (soft or warm white, cool or bright white, and daylight – measured in Kelvin degrees – the higher the number, the more closely it resembles daylight, or 6500K).

-CHILD'S ROOM – Avoid dramatic lighting, because it can be too moody, and shadows can scare little kids.
+Child's Room – Avoid dramatic lighting, because it can be too moody, and shadows can scare little kids.
 Evenly-spaced lighting is best, with a soft-white color temperature of 2700K.
 Spiral CFLs or A-shaped, omni-directional LEDs are recommended.

-MASTER BEDROOM – The opposite of the kid's room, dramatic lighting can enhance this room.
+Master Bedroom – The opposite of the kid's room, dramatic lighting can enhance this room.
 Using small chandeliers and eye-level lamps create visual interest.
 Stay away from canned lights which lack character and decrease intimacy.
 Again, soft-white LEDs are a good choice here, namely omni-directional A-shaped bulbs which are also good for reading.

-KITCHEN – This is a room with many functions, and a range of lighting options is needed to accommodate all of them.
+Kitchen – This is a room with many functions, and a range of lighting options is needed to accommodate all of them.
 Using bright-white lights (4100K, for example) is good for providing clear lighting in food prep areas, whereas softer tones in the 2700K range will work better for dining at the kitchen table.
 Recessed fixtures can provide accent light to your countertops, while chandeliers or hanging fixtures work well above tables and islands.

 In both the kitchen and living room, the color of the walls should also be accounted for, as using warmer tones (2700K – 3000K) with a warmer color palette (reds, oranges, yellows and browns) and cooler tones (4000K and above) with cool colored walls (blues, greens and purples) will enhance every space.